-As our astronauts continue to fly into space, scientists constantly try to improve the food that the astronauts eat.
+As our astronauts continue to fly into space, scientists constantly try to improve the food items that the astronauts eat.

 Food for Early Astronauts

 John Glenn was Americaís first astronaut to eat food in space.
-At first there wasnít much to pick from, mostly freeze-dried powders, bite size cubes, and semi-liquids stuffed in aluminum tubes.
+At first there wasnít much to pick from, mostly freeze dried- powders, bite size cubes, and semi-liquids stuffed in aluminum tubes.
 The foods were very unappetizing.
 The bite size cubes had to be coated with a special kind of gelatin (like Jell-O) to keep it from crumbling.
 This was especially important because the crumbs could have floated into the spaceshipís instruments and possibly shut down its systems.
-Freeze dried foods were put in a special container to make the foods form easier.
+Freeze dried foods were cased in a special container to make the foods form easier.
 Improving the food packaging also improved the taste.

 Skylab was one of the first spaceships to have a place to eat with a table, freezer, refrigerator, hot and cold water, and an oven to warm up foods.

 Food on the Space Shuttle

 Inside the space shuttle it is very small and there is not much room to eat.
 When a crew member eats, he uses a tray that attaches to his lap or on a wall.
 Because of the lack of gravity in outer space, the trays of food could float all over the space shuttle.
 This is why they had to design a tray like that.
 Also the tray makes the food stay on it.

 Each crew member has a limit of 3.8 pounds of food per person per day, including 1 pound of packaging.
 All foods are packaged for single servings so they can just throw away the package after they are done eating.
 They also have on board an extra two days of food for all the crew members in case of any emergencies.